 - More than Lucky: Exploring how post-doc professional networks are activated in gaining research fellowship awards.
 (Dec 2015) Presented at the Society for Research into Higher Education International Conference, Newport, Wales

-- Senior Fellow of the Higher Education Academy (SFHEA) (awarded May 2016)
+- Senior Fellow of the Higher Education Academy (SFHEA) (2016)

 - MA Leadership Coaching & Mentoring.
 Grade: Distinction (2014) Dissertation: The role of trust in the student-supervisor relationship: developing authority and authorship in doctoral candidates.